Pinafore/848-hw/hw2/README.md

 Homework 2: Just pages are not enough!
-An extractive QA system.
+An extractive approach to QA.
 =

 Prequisites: